 The company is making some of these resources available to travel agents on request, including its travel booklet – a browsing brochure without prices that includes stories on a range of destinations and is available in PDF format.

-It is also encouraging agents to request its fun Travel Toppers card game (loosely based on Top Trumps) that gives scores to destinations for wildlife, culture, best beaches and more.
+It is also encouraging agents to request its fun Travel Toppers card game that gives scores to destinations for wildlife, culture, best beaches and more.
 Agents can send a PDF to clients to print out and cut out into cards, for use if they’re entertaining children.